rhd-gitops-example/services/README.md

 - `--commit-name` : The other half of `commit-email`.
 Both must be set.
 - `--debug` : prints extra debug output if true.
 - `--from` : an https URL to a GitOps repository for 'remote' cases, or a path to a Git clone of a microservice for 'local' cases.
+- `--from-env` : use this to specify an environment folder in the source repository, for when you have more than one environment per repository.
+If this is not provided when the repository has more than one folder under `environments/`, then the operation will fail.
 - `--from-branch` : use this to specify a branch on the source repository, instead of using the "master" branch.
 - `--help`: prints the above text if true.
 - `--insecure-skip-verify` : skip TLS cerificate verification if true.
 Do not set this to true unless you know what you are doing.